kevinboone/vlc-server/README.md

 - The ncurses client is very limited -- it plays only albums, in track order
 - Text-based search in the web interface is very slow on low-powered systems like the Pi.
+- The ncurses client is very basic.
+Everything remains to be done.

 ## In this repository